-1. DEFINITION OF PROFESSION
+2. DEFINITION OF PROFESSION

-"Profession" refers to the recognized and regulated practice of clinical Ayurveda carried out by duly qualified Ayurvedic doctors who are registered under any of the Statutory Medical Council in India or Sri Lanka and are accredited by the Ayurveda Practitioners Association of Singapore (APAS) and who provide diagnosis, treatment, preventive care, and lifestyle guidance in accordance with the principles of Ayurveda.
+"Profession" refers to the recognized and regulated practice of clinical Ayurveda carried out by duly qualified Ayurvedic Physicians who are registered under any of the Statutory Medical Council in India or Sri Lanka.
+Ayurvedic Physicians must have a minimum qualification of Bachelor of Ayurvedic Medicine and Surgery of five and half years from recognised universities of India or Sri Lanka.
+Ayurvedic physicians are accredited by The Ayurvedic Practitioners Association of Singapore (APAS) who provide diagnosis, treatment, preventive care, and lifestyle guidance in accordance with the principles of Ayurveda.
+Ayurvedic profession explicitly excludes the use of surgical procedures, and the prescription or use of western or controlled pharmaceuticals.
 This practice is governed by APAS's Code of Ethics, standards of competency, and disciplinary framework, and requires its members to uphold integrity, accountability, patient welfare, and continuous professional development.